What is food sovereignty?

 Movements of people across the world are fighting for food sovereignty.
 La Via Campesina is one of the largest social movements in the world, and brings together more than 200 million small and medium-scale farmers, landless people, women farmers, indigenous peoples, migrants and agricultural workers from 70 countries.

 17 April is the international day of action for peasant struggle.
-On this day WDM joins hundreds of demonstrations for food sovereignty across the globe.
+On this day Global Justice Now joins hundreds of demonstrations for food sovereignty across the globe.
 In 2014 we joined the Landworkers' Alliance outside the UK’s Department for Farming, Environment and Rural Affairs, to call for a better farming system.

 Food sovereignty in the UK